Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 The Reporting Individual and Responding Student are notified if there is not enough information to move forward with the report.
 The report will be closed at this point.

-If proceeding, the Manager of Student Services or designate assesses which policy the concern might be addressed by:
+If proceeding, the Student Care Navigator assesses how the concern might be addressed by:

-2. Student Community Standards Policy - one or more of four breaches have occurred; accountability is required prior to any attempt to restore a relationship, or a relationship cannot be restored due to safety concerns and an outcome is required.
+1. Student Community Standards Policy - one or more of four breaches have occurred; accountability is required prior to any attempt to restore a relationship, or a relationship cannot be restored due to safety concerns, and an outcome is required.

-1. While considering the desired outcomes of the Reporting Individual, the Manager of Student Services or designate provides the Responding Student with the opportunity to co-create outcomes for the breach, acknowledging any impacts their behaviour has had in causing harm to the Reporting Individual, others, or the College and/or Community.
+1. While considering the desired outcomes of the Reporting Individual, the Student Care Navigator provides the Responding Student with the opportunity to co-create outcomes for the breach, acknowledging harm to the Reporting Individual/ others or the College and/or Community.

-2. The Manager of Student Services or designate will provide an outcome letter/email to the Responding Student detailing the outcome(s), the reasoning behind the outcome(s), and appeal option.
-Others at the College, including the Principal, Faculty, Academic Chair, etc., who need to know will be copied on the communication.
+2. The Student Care Navigator will provide notification to the Responding Student detailing the outcome(s), the rationale behind the outcome(s), and if there is the ability to appeal.
+Others at the College, including the Manager of Student Services, Faculty, Academic Chair, etc., who need to be aware will be copied on the communication.

-3. A letter/email will be sent to the Reporting Individual advising them that an outcome has been assigned.
+3. Notification will be sent to the Reporting Individual advising them that an outcome has been assigned.
 Specifics of the outcome(s) are not disclosed.
-The Reporting Individual cannot appeal any outcome as decided.
+The Reporting Individual cannot appeal an outcome as decided.

-Outcome - Responding Student Does Not Take Responsibility/Fails to respond to requests to meet and/or speak to the SCS report/denies responsibility but fact finding supports the concern reported.
+Outcome - Responding Student Does Not Take Responsibility/Fails to respond to requests to meet and/or respond to the SCS report/denies responsibility but fact finding supports the breach reported.

-The Manager of Student Services or designate will base the outcome(s) on the available information from the report, witnesses, and others.
+The Student Care Navigator will base the outcome(s) on the available information from the report, witnesses, and others.

-1. A letter/email with outcome(s), reasoning and appeal option will be sent to the Responding Student.
-The Principal, relevant Academic Chair, and others who need to know will be copied on the communication.
+1. Notification of an outcome(s), rationale and if there is ability to appeal will be sent to the Responding Student.
+The Manager of Student Services, relevant Academic Chair, and others who need to know will be copied on the communication.

-2. A letter/email will be sent to the Reporting Individual advising them that an outcome(s) has been decided.
+2. Notification will be sent to the Reporting Individual advising them that an outcome(s) has been decided.
 Specifics of the outcome(s) are not disclosed unless issues of safety are involved through Interim Measures.

 Outcome - Inconclusive report/Reporting Individual and/or witnesses do not respond to notifications requesting a meeting/fail to show for meetings.

-1. A letter/email with outcome(s), reasoning and appeal option will be sent to the Responding Student.
-The Principal, relevant Academic Chair, and others who need to know will be copied on the communication.
+1. Notification of an outcome(s), reasoning and if there is an ability to appeal will be sent to the Responding Student.
+The Manager of Student Services, relevant Academic Chair, and others who need to know will be copied on the communication.

-2. A letter/email will be sent to the Reporting Individual advising them that an outcome(s) has been decided.
+2. Notification will be sent to the Reporting Individual advising them that an outcome(s) has been decided.
 Specifics of the outcome(s) are not disclosed unless issues of safety are involved through Interim Measures.

 Outcome - Inconclusive report/Reporting Individual and/or witnesses do not respond to notifications requesting a meeting/fail to show for meetings

-1. A letter/email will be sent to the Responding Student, advising that the outcome is inconclusive, and the report is closed.
+1. Notification will be sent to the Responding Student, advising that the outcome is inconclusive, and the report is closed.

-2. The Reporting Individual is notified via letter/email there is not enough information to move forward with an outcome and the matter is closed.
+2. The Reporting Individual is notified there is not enough information to move forward with an outcome and the report is closed.

 4. Complex Concerns

-1. Resolution at a campus level is preferred, but some complex concerns may require additional support from others at the College.
+1. Resolution at a regional/campus level is preferred, but some complex concerns may require additional support from others at the College.

-2. Matters posing a safety concern for the campus community, will require immediate consultation with the campus Principal, Academic Chair and Security and others, as necessary.
+2. Matters posing a safety concern for the campus community will require immediate consultation with the Manager of Student Services, Principal, Academic Chair and Security and others.

-3. Complex behavioural concerns that are suspected of being related to a student’s mental health will, when possible, proceed through the Campus Care Team.
+3. Complex behavioural concerns that are suspected of being related to a student’s mental health will, when possible, proceed through the Campus Care Team if immediate safety issues are not present.

-4. Should a Responding Student withdraw from the College while the SCS procedures are proceeding, the Manager of Student Services reserves the right to continue the SCS process should they reregister at any campus, with agreement from the Principal and the acknowledgement of the Reporting Individual.
+4. Should a Responding Student withdraw from the College while a SCS report is submitted, the Student Care Navigator reserves the right to continue the SCS process should they reregister at any campus, with agreement from the Manager of Student Services/ others and the acknowledgement of the Reporting Individual.

 5. Interim Measures

-1. The College may determine that interim measures are required to protect all individuals involved and the process itself.
-NSCC will attempt to use timeliness in the process to ensure that a Responding Student does not experience significant consequences without having had the opportunity to speak to the SCS report themselves with the Manager of Student Services.
-Interim measures do not assume responsibility, are non-punitive and may be applied by the Manager of Student Services/designate to the Responding Student.
+1. The College may determine that interim measures are required to protect those individuals involved and the process itself.
+The College will try to use timeliness to ensure that a student does not experience significant consequences because of these measures, without being able to respond to the SCS report.
+Interim measures do not assume responsibility, are non-punitive, and may be applied by the Student Care Navigator or Manager of Student Services or designate.
+Principals can apply interim measures at anytime for behavioural issues on a campus.

-1. Restrictions on access to campus or parts of campus.
+1. Restrictions on access to parts of campus

 2. Requirement for no direct and/or indirect contact/communication (online or in person) with others at the campus and/or college.